 The majority of surfboards have one wooden stringer, while the others have two or three.
-What makes South Bay Board Co. stand out are their boards that have two wooden stringers along with an additional fiberglass center rod.
-This setup gives the board thrice the strength and stability.
+What makes South Bay Board Co. stand out are its boards that have two wooden stringers along with an additional fiberglass center rod.
+This setup gives the board thrice strength and stability.

 The Inner Material

 Surfboards’ elongated platforms, especially the modern ones are made of polyurethane or polystyrene foam that is covered with layers of fiberglass cloth, polyester, or Expanded Polystyrene.
 Polyurethane is the earliest used material and is the easiest to shape even with hands.
 The downside with this material is that it is very fine-textured that it can get ripped or dinged easily.

 Polystyrene is lighter but stable.
 The good thing about it is it’s recyclable.
 Its environmental compatibility made it more common and accessible to the market.
 Unfortunately, at the sacrifice of quality.